w4jcb/jcb-debian_update_tool/README.md

     Installation:

-Unzip the "jcb.sh" bash script from the zip archive and move it to /usr/local/bin.
+Unzip the "jcb-debian_update_tool-master.zip" bash script from the zip archive and move it to /usr/local/bin.

 OR

 git clone https://github.com/w4jcb/jcb-debian_update_tool.git

-This will put it in the subfolder "jcb" from wherever you ran it from.
+This will put it in the subfolder "jcb-debian_update_tool-master" from wherever you ran it from.

     License.